ariflaksito/ariflaksito.github.io/index.md

 For students who are interested in doing research with me, [go to this page](https://blog.ariflaksito.net/p/research-collaboration.html).

 ## Honor and Award
-Scholarship from the Directorate General of Higher Education, Research, and Technolog (DGHERT) of the Republic of Indonesia:
+Scholarship from the Directorate General of Higher Education, Research, and Technology (DGHERT) of the Republic of Indonesia:
 - Bridging Course 2022 (Pra Doctoral Scholarship)
 - PKBI 2021(Peningkatan Kemampuan Bahasa Inggris)
 - Talent Scouting 2020